 Small business owners often need general liability insurance to fulfill requirements for a lease, loan, or contract.
 For example, a landlord might ask to see a certificate of insurance when you sign a commercial lease.

 General liability coverage is a crucial component of risk management for small businesses, and it's affordable.
-The average premium is about $42 per month for Insureon customers.
+The average premium is only $42 per month for Insureon customers.

 General liability insurance provides coverage for common liability claims from third parties (people outside your business).